ajguerrer/tobu/README.md

 Without getting into the gory details, this function does two things:

 1. It casts `*Simple` to a `*MessageState` which implements the reflective interface `Message`.
-1. It stores some static descriptor data into `atomicMessageInfo` if it hasn't been stored already.
+1. It stores some static descriptor data into `atomicMessageInfo` if it has not been stored already.

 With this critical piece of information in mind, lets look at an example of reflection in action: